adonisjs/v5-docs/content/guides/http/context.md

 }
 ```

-Here we have added a custom `location` property to the `ctx`, which you can access inside the route handler or the upcoming middlewares.
+Here we have added a custom `location` property to the `ctx`, which you can access inside the route handler or the upcoming middleware.

 ### Informing typescript about the custom property